-9.1.2 Intermediate Lens (optional)
+9.1.2 Intermediate Lens

-- 9.1.2.1 Unlatch and open the window frame, and remove the old lens. - 9.1.2.2 Inspect the window gasket and inner lens.
-If necessary replace per Section 9.2.
+9.1.2.1 Unlatch and open the window frame, and remove the old lens.

 NOTE: It is not necessary to use perforated outer lenses, but they will protect the intermediate lens when rapid frosting occurs.
-If outer lenses are used, up to three may be installed before the intermediate lens, per Section 9.1.1.
+If outer lenses are used, they must be installed before the intermediate lens, per Section 9.1.1.

-- 9.1.2.3 Place the new lens on the frame with the straight edge toward the top. - 9.1.2.4 Secure the lens to the frame by pressing the slots onto the locating lugs. - 9.1.2.5 Close and latch the window frame.
+- 9.1.2.2 Inspect the window gasket and inner lens.
+If necessary replace per Section 9.2. - 9.1.2.3 Align the new lens with the straight edge toward the top and round mounting holes on the hinge end of the frame. - 9.1.2.4 Secure the lens to the frame by pressing the round mounting holes onto the mushroom shaped locating lugs.
+The oval holes on the other end of the lens fit onto the lugs on the latch end of the frame. - 9.1.2.5 Close and latch the window frame.